-No succulent food is more greedily eaten by pigs at any age than beets. first thinnings during the growing season to the fully grown roots in winter.
+No succulent food is more greedily eaten by pigs at any age than beets.
+They may be fed any time from the first thinnings during the growing season to the fully grown roots in winter.
 They are especially valuable as a part of the winter food for breeding sows, and some beets should always bo saved for that purpose.

 Water for Trees.

 All plants and trees consume water in large guantities.
-Sir John Laws discovered that an acre of barley will take up 1,094 tons of water in two days. letter.
-Trees and plants are composed more largely of water than any other substance.
-The branch of a tree will lose nine-tenths of its weight by drying.
-A Bad Practice, It is a serious mistake to stall pigs at any season, but the more so in the fall.
-Spring pigs with an abundance of succulent grasses hastily recover from the blunders made by their owners in feeding, but the fall pigs have not this great system renovator to aid them. and suffer in consequence throughout A Few Delicacies.
+Sir John Laws discovered that an acre of barley will take up 1.094 tons of water in two days. letter.
+Trees and plants are composed more largely of water than any other subgressman, who was nearest the door. stance.
+The branch of a tree will lose That individual turned pale and tremnine-tenths of its weight by drying. bled, but extended his hand as if to take the message.
+He hesitated an instant and his hand dropped nerveless.
+It is a serious mistake to stall pigs at A second time he essayed to take the any season, but the more so in the fall. message from the boy, and again he Spring pigs with an abundance of sucfailed.
+It was only after the third culent grasses hastily recover from the effort that he was apparently able to blunders made by their owners in feed- reach it, and by that time the government official for whom it was intended ing, but the fall pigs have not this great system renovator to aid them, had come to the door, read the address and suffer in consequence throughout and took the message from the trembling hand that had received it. the winter.